 CLEAN UP YOUR WEBSITE

-There’s no other ways to say this.
+There are no other ways to say this.
 Keep your site simple and easy to navigate.
 If people struggle to figure out where to click or need to complete too many steps before check out, they will quickly drop their purchase and leave your site.
 Believe me, people would rather go hungry than try to navigate through the maze of those government “food stamps” websites.

 Use as much data as possible to improve your website.
 What do people search for using your search box?
 Where do they click?
 Does your homepage have any waste of real estate space?

 You need to understand your customers’ online journey.
 Print out every page of the sign-up process.
 Storyboard the steps to your shopping cart checkout.
-Where are the critical decisions points?
+Where are the critical decision points?
 Can you eliminate some steps and ease the process?

 Treat every decision and every choice your customers have to make as if it is nearly insurmountable.
 Assume that people are so overwhelmed by other priorities that even the smallest thing might dissuade them from closing the purchase.